 The grocery bill is one thing you have absolute control over.

-You are not locked into a contract like you are with a cellphone or rental agreements.
+You are not locked into a contract like you are with a cellphone or rental agreement.
 You are not stuck with a monthly rate like you are with the internet and cable … A grocery bill is different, and that’s why it’s the most important expense to learn to control.

 Here’s how I learned to control my grocery bill, and how you can too:

 The less time you spend in the grocery store, the less you’ll spend.

 Think about the last time you just went into the store for a few items.
 Did you buy only those few items you were in need of, or did you spend a bit more?
 Did you impulse buy because of the lovely end cap display of goodies or because that deal was just too good to resist?
 It happens.
 Shopping less often takes away the temptation to do this.

 I shop just twice a month but don’t feel the need to instantaneously change shopping habits.
 Start small, if you are a three-times-a-week shopper, try to go only once this week.
 Eventually, you can work your way up to twice a month.